Episcopal Diocese of Rochester

 Our Parishes

-The Episcopal Diocese of Rochester is a collection of 46 diverse parishes throughout the region.
-Our diocese includes urban parishes in the heart of Rochester neighborhoods, country churches in the northern reaches of Appalachia, parishes in small towns and suburbs, and beautiful lakeside chapels.
+The Episcopal Diocese of Rochester is a collection of 46 diverse communities throughout the region.
+Our diocese includes urban parishes in the heart of Rochester neighborhoods, country churches in the northern reaches of Appalachia, old and new congregations in small towns and suburbs, and beautiful lakeside chapels.

 View a list of churches by city/town names